jrsoftware/issrc/README.md

 **SetupLdr** - This is the "setup loader."
 It self-extracts a compressed Setup program into the user's TEMP directory and runs it from there.
 It also displays the "This will install..." and /HELP message boxes.

-**ISPP\ISPPCC** - This is Inno Setup's ISCC command-line front-end with extra preprocessor related parameters added.

 **ISPP\ISPP** - This is a DLL implementing Inno Setup's preprocessor interface